HubSpot/BaseWebApp/README.md

 *Note: On Windows, the first command might 'hang' for quite some time (even up to 10-15 minutes) - do not cancel and restart it, usually after this first 'long' run, it works without issues later on.*

-If you experience any issues with using Heroku on the command line, please refer to https://devcenter.heroku.com/articles/heroku-cli#troubleshooting and your error log file.
+If you experience any issues with using Heroku on the command line, please refer to [this documentation] (https://devcenter.heroku.com/articles/heroku-cli#troubleshooting) and your error log file.

 #### 7. Install the dependencies
 Dependencies are all the outside pieces of code your app needs to run.
 Install the project’s dependencies using npm, a tool used to install any other packages your project needs.
 View the dependencies your app needs [here](https://github.com/HubSpot/BaseWebApp/blob/master/package.json).